razvanmuscalu/systems-design-dictionary/grokking_exercises.md

 ### Sending to Clients

 - `Pull`: not good for users with few followers as lots of pulls will be when there’s nothing new
-- `Push`: not good for users with many followers as they’d receive too many pushes
+- `Push`: not good for users following many users as they’d receive too many pushes
 - `Hybrid`: combine pull & push

 <br />